Gluten-Free Irish Soda Bread

 gluten-free Irish soda bread sliced on a cutting board with a blue kitchen towel

+It has a golden-brown crust with a dense, tight crumb.
+The bread is not heavy, but it is soft inside.
 The texture of the gluten-free Irish soda bread is similar to my Gluten-Free Biscuits or Gluten-Free Scones.
 My kids said that it actually tastes like a giant biscuit.

-You can see just how easy this gluten-free bread is to make in the recipe steps photos and the recipe video.
+This dough comes together easily and the recipe also has a dairy-free and vegan option.
+You can see just how easy it is to make in the recipe steps photos and the recipe video.

 gluten-free Irish soda bread recipe ingredients photo collage